Gouvernathor/renpy-ChromaGlitch/README.md

 `glitch` is a transform (because it takes a displayable and returns a displayable).
 Its 6 parameters are :
 - `child` : the displayable (~= image) on which the effect is applied.
 This is the only required argument.
-- `randomobj` : the random object used to generate the slices heights and offsets.
+- `randomkey` : the key given to the random object used to generate the slices heights and offsets.
+This must match [the random module's specfications](https://docs.python.org/3/library/random.html#random.seed).
+A given image glitched with a given non-None key will always, always, look the same.
+A glitched image with no key, or with a None key, will look differently every time Ren'Py renders it.
+Use this to make the glitching reliable (in an animation for example).
+Defaults to None, and this is a keyword-only argument because reasons.
 - `chroma` : boolean indicating whether or not to apply chromatic aberration effects to the glitched tranches.
-Defaults to True if the system can manage it (which needs gl2 or another model-based renderer to work).
+Defaults to True.
 - `minbandheight` : minimum height of a slice, in pixels.
 Defaults to 1.
 - `offset` : a positive integer.
 The actual offset given to a glitched slice will be comprised between -offset and +offset.
 Defaults to 30.
 - `crop` : boolean indicating whether or not to crop the resulting image to make it fit the size of the original image.
 Defaults to False.